rabbitmq/rabbitmq-website/versioned_docs/version-3.13/access-control.md

 # DANGER ZONE!
 #
 # allowing remote connections for default user is highly discouraged
 # as it dramatically decreases the security of the system.
-Delete the user
+Delete the default user
-# instead and create a new one with generated secure credentials.
+# instead and create a new one with generated secure credentials, or use JWT tokens,
+# or x.509 certificates for clients to authenticate themselves
 loopback_users = none
 ```